tsamardzic/nlp_intro/README.md

 - Not core NLP, but increasingly relevant
 - NLP research typically on post-processing, correcting recognition errors with language modelling
 - Conversion of different data formats into text  <- much more developed
-- Fusion of multimodal features
+- Fusion of multimodal features <- some attempts for some tasks, but not widely spread

 &nbsp;